metafacture/metafacture-tutorial/docs/08_Harvest_data_with_OAI-PMH.md

 The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) is a protocol to harvest metadata records from OAI compliant repositories.
 It was developed by the Open Archives Initiative as a low-barrier mechanism for repository interoperability.
 The Open Archives Initiative maintains a registry of OAI data providers.

-Metafacture provides an opener flux module for harvesting metadata from OAI-PMH: `open-oaipmh`
+Metafacture provides a Flux module for harvesting metadata from OAI-PMH: `open-oaipmh`.

 Lets have a look at the documentation of open-oaipmh:

 ![open-oaipmh Documentation](./images/OAI-PMH-Docu.png)

-There you see the specific options that can be used to configure your OAI PMH Harvesting.
+You see the specific options that can be used to configure your OAI PMH harvesting.

 Every OAI server must provide metadata records in Dublin Core, other (bibliographic) formats like MARC may be supported additionally.
-Available metadata formats can be detected with the OAI verb `ListMetadataFormats`:  https://lib.ugent.be/oai?verb=ListMetadataFormats

-This OAI-PMH API provides MODS and Dublin Core.
-For specifying the metadataformat you use the `metadataprefix:` Option.
+Available metadata formats can be detected with the OAI verb `ListMetadataFormats`, [see an example](https://lib.ugent.be/oai?verb=ListMetadataFormats) which provides MODS and Dublin Core.
+For specifying the metadata format use the `metadataprefix` option.

 The OAI server may support selective harvesting, so OAI clients can get only subsets of records from a repository.
-The client requests could be limited via datestamps (`datefrom`, `dateuntil`) or set membership (`setSpec`).
+The client requests could be limited via datestamps (`datefrom`, `dateuntil`) or by setting the membership (`setSpec`).

-To get some Dublin Core records from the collection of Ghent University Library and convert it to JSON (default) run the following Metafacture worklow via Playground or CLI:
+To get some Dublin Core records from the collection of Ghent University Library and convert it to JSON (default) run the following Metafacture workflow via Playground or CLI:

 ```text
 "https://lib.ugent.be/oai"